jsanchesleao/token-manager/README.md

 ** tokenString: A String containing the token data.
 Required.

 ** expiration: The expiration time for the token in milliseconds.
 Required.

+** roles: An array containing roles associated with the clientId.
+Optional.

 * expire()